Soyeb01/Soyeb01/README.md

 <img src="https://media.giphy.com/media/bcKmIWkUMCjVm/giphy.gif" width="350px">

 ## About Me
 My name is **MD Soyeb** and I am currently a student from *India*.
 After learning about **GitHub**, **Open Source**.
-It always fascinates me what we can do and how we can come from different placees and make contribution to the world and make networks with Open Source contribution.
+It always fascinates me what we can do and how we can come from different places and make contribution to the world and make networks with Open Source contribution.

 ## Technologies I know